 When I was growing up, my mom would prepare onion soup with lots of garlic as a remedy for getting through colds.
 It was essentially the French equivalent of chicken soup, without pieces of a dead bird in it!
 It was my favorite until I discovered authentic Chinese hot and sour soup!
-Sorry mom but it now our go-to soup whenever we feel under the weather or when the temperatures start to drop and our body is working to readjust!
-Traditional hot and sour soup served in Chinese restaurants is made with chicken or beef broth.
-So you have to make it from scratch but it is well worth it and not so difficult.
+Sorry mom but this is now our go-to soup whenever we feel under the weather or when the mercury starts to drop and our body is working to readjust!
+Traditional hot and sour soup served in Chinese restaurants is always made with either chicken or beef broth.
+So as a vegan, you have to make it from scratch but it is well worth it.
 This soup has the perfect balance of heat, sweetness, and tang, all wrapped up in the smoothest silky broth!
 What’s not to like?
-You get an explosion of flavors in every spoonful! it warms up and you can make it in less than 45 mn if you are organized!
+You get an explosion of flavors in every spoonful!
+It warms you up and you can make it in less than 45 mn if you are organized!

 Hot & Sour Soup 101

 The heat mostly comes from white pepper (not black), the light sourness comes from vinegar (white or rice), the sweetness… well, sugar.
 But it doesn’t stop here, there are more layers to this amazing soup!
 Minced ginger brings earthiness, shiitake mushrooms are the backbone of the broth adding a rich umami element to it, and toasted sesame oil for the good fat!

 You will need vegetable broth (cubes or powder), soy sauce (light and dark if you have both), vinegar (white or rice), a little sugar, white pepper, minced ginger.
 I always add minced garlic for its antimicrobial and antibacterial properties.
 If you are fighting a cold, you might as well get all the help Mother nature has provided us with!
 To create the silky texture, you will add starch at the very end.